How to Leverage the IF Function in Google Sheets for Conditional Logic

 Using IF Function (Equal To) for Conditional Logic

 The IF function in Google Sheets is highly versatile and can be used to perform conditional logic based on whether a value is equal to a specified criterion.
-This is particularly useful when you need to evaluate data and return results or actions depending on exact matches.
+These IF statements are particularly useful when you need to evaluate data and return results or actions depending on exact matches

 For instance, if you need to find out which workers didn’t get paid because they didn’t submit their working hours’ data, you can flag these cases by setting the parameter “No data” in their ‘Salary’ cell: